-(Originally posted to a long-dead blog as six sections in late July 2004.
-Presented here as a single post, with a few minor edits for clarity.)
+(Originally posted to a long-dead blog in early 2004, then heavily-revised and reposted as six sections later that year at another equally long-dead blog.
+Presented here as a single post, with a few more minor edits for clarity.)

 1 — this is pop